Canon 100D vs Nikon D7100

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

-If the count of relative strengths (bullet points above) is taken as a measure, the D7100 is the clear winner of the contest (18 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D7100 is the clear winner of the contest (19 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 100D or the D7100.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.